 Fellows train in the Comprehensive Pain Rehabilitation program, a unique program at Mayo Clinic dedicated to helping patients with refractory pain using a multidisciplinary approach.
 Fellows also have access to a basic science lab, where researchers study animal models of pain and headache.
 Because of this collaborative relationship, fellows are able to engage in basic science and translational research.

 The Headache Fellowship at Mayo Clinic's campus in Arizona was established in 1999.
 Several fellows have completed training in this program.
-It is anticipated that one trainee will complete this fellowship annually.
+It is anticipated that two trainees will complete this fellowship annually.